Jubilee Signet

 Who is responsible for CE testing?

-The responsibility for ensuring a product meets CE marking requirements usually lies with the manufacturer.
+In most cases, the responsibility for ensuring that a product complies with the requirements of the CE marking lies entirely with the manufacturer.
 You must assess the products and report the test results.
-You then draw up and sign the EU Declaration of Conformity.
+You then draw up the EU declaration of conformity and sign it.
 The final step is to affix the CE marking to your product yourself.

-National authorities conduct random checks to ensure manufacturers have properly assessed the products.
-Not every manufacturer has the knowledge or resources to perform tests themselves.
-To ensure your product meets all the requirements, you can enlist DEKRA to conduct the product tests.
+National authorities conduct random checks to ensure that manufacturers have assessed their products correctly.
+Not every manufacturer has the knowledge or resources to carry out tests themselves.
+To ensure that your product meets all the requirements, you can call on DEKRA to carry out the product tests.

 When is a CE marking not enough?

 A CE marking is generally only valid within the EEA (European Economic Area).
-Other countries have their own certification requirements, which may differ from the CE marking requirements.
-However, some countries outside the EEA may adopt or reference European standards and guidelines in their regulations.
-This can mean that products already CE-marked may gain easier access to these markets.
+Other countries have their own certification requirements.
+These may differ from the requirements for CE marking.
+However, some countries outside the EEA may adopt European standards and directives or refer to them in their own regulations.
+This may mean that products that are already CE marked can more easily access these markets.

-Do you want to enter markets outside the EEA with your product?
-Use our Global Market Access services.
-DEKRA experts are knowledgeable about local laws and regulations in markets worldwide.
-With our extensive testing facilities, we can provide your products with the correct test reports.
+Would you like to enter markets outside the EEA with your product?
+Then make use of our Global Market Access Services .
+DEKRA's experts are familiar with local laws and regulations in markets around the world.
+With our extensive testing facilities, we can provide your products with the right test reports.

-Additionally, a CE marking is not enough for some products, such as certain medical devices.
-These products must meet additional safety requirements and need a CE certificate to be marketed.
-You must then enlist an independent and competent party to assess your products.
+In addition, a CE marking is not sufficient for some products, such as certain medical devices.
+These are subject to additional safety requirements.
+These products do not have a CE marking, but require a CE certificate in order to be placed on the market.
+You must then engage an independent and authorized party to assess your products.
 This party is a notified body.
-DEKRA Certification B.V. is authorized as a notified body to issue CE certificates.
+DEKRA Certification B.V. is a notified body authorized to issue CE certificates.

 Questions about CE marking?

-Do you have any questions about testing your products?
+Do you have any questions about having your products tested?
 Or are you curious about the possibilities DEKRA can offer you?
 Feel free to contact one of our experts.
-We are happy to support you throughout the process.
+We are happy to support you throughout the entire process.